benvanderberg/firefly-services-cli/README.md

 - **Generative Fill:** Fill masked areas in images with AI-generated content
 - **Generative Expand:** Expand images beyond their original boundaries
 - **Similar Image Generation:** Create variations of existing images
-- **Background Replacement:** Replace image backgrounds with AI-generated content
+- **Background Replacement:** Replace image backgrounds with AI-generated content.
+This uses a combination of generating the mask, using Imagemagick to invert the mask, and then use Generative Fill to fill in the image.
 - **Mask Generation:** Create masks for images with optional optimization and post-processing

 ### Text-to-Speech